AdaCore/spark2014/lrm/source/mapping-spec.rst

 in order to allow proof to succeed (otherwise, there is no guarantee in the proof context that the value read from the port is of the correct type).

+*Note that the* |SPARK| *versions of this example are currently TBD, as the relevant syntax is not yet defined.
+Note that this also applies to the use of the Always_Valid annotation.*

 Specification in SPARK 2005:

    .. literalinclude:: ../code/external_variables_input_append_tail/05/input_port_05.ads